What is NPA?

 Financial Restrictions

-Following are the Notice issued by the Bank to the Borrower to recover their loans.
+The following is the Notice issued by the Bank to the Borrower to recover NPA loans.

 Impact of NPA on Businesses and Individuals